The-Poppers/poppers-hq/README.md

     -   form which stores the info
 -   Have a user profile
 -   Timeline for sharing progress, projects, stuff
+-   About page with info about us + Discord link

 Later, down the road: